 EU-India Strengthen Collaboration on CBAM

-The European Union has initiated new talks with India after deciding to implement the Carbon Border Adjustment Mechanism (CBAM) on imported steel and aluminum, aiming to resolve ongoing trade issues.
+The European Union has initiated new talks with India, marking a significant step in EU India CBAM collaboration, after deciding to implement the Carbon Border Adjustment Mechanism (CBAM) on imported steel and aluminum.
+This dialogue aims to resolve ongoing trade issues.

 Thomas met with Indian government officials and steel industry representatives, highlighting Europe’s commitment to importing low-carbon products to support global decarbonization and ensure fair treatment of imported goods.
 This mechanism will be phased in gradually, providing predictability for investors and businesses.